MinishLab/model2vec/results/README.md

 ## Training Results

-The main results are detailed in our training blogpost, but we'll do a comparison with vanilla model2vec here.
-In a vanilla model2vec classifier, you just put a scikit-learn `LogisticRegressionCV` on top of the model encoder.
-In contrast, training a `StaticModelForClassification` fine-tunes the full model, including the `StaticModel` weights.
-The Setfit model is trained on using [all-minilm-l6-v2](sentence-transformers/all-MiniLM-L6-v2) as a base model.
+The main results for Model2Vec training are outlined in this section.

+We compare three different architectures:
+- `model2vec + logreg`: A model2vec model with a scikit-learn `LogisticRegressionCV` on top.
+- `model2vec full finetune`: A model2vec classifier with the full model finetuned.
+This uses our `StaticModelForClassification`.
+- `setfit`: A [SetFit](https://github.com/huggingface/setfit/tree/main) model trained using [all-minilm-l6-v2](sentence-transformers/all-MiniLM-L6-v2) as a base model.

 We use 14 classification datasets, using 1000 examples from the train set, and the full test set.
 No parameters were tuned on any validation set.
 All datasets were taken from the [Setfit organization on Hugging Face](https://huggingface.co/datasets/SetFit).